kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 The UX gets weird becuase even though you target a service, you essentially get a **workload** policy, thats enforced regardless.

-> Note: with Service as a targetRef, of course we are going to need a Service in order to enforce Authorization -- meaning pods/jobs without a serivce are completely out of scope.
+> Note: with Service as a targetRef, of course we are going to need a Service in order to enforce Authorization -- meaning pods/jobs without a Serivce are completely out of scope.

 #### **Option 2: Targeting xRoutes**